mattmccormick/statprocon/README.md

 # statprocon

----

 **statprocon** is a Python helper library for generating data for use in **Stat**istical **Pro**cess **Con**trol charts.
-SPC charts are aleso known as Process Behaviour Charts, Control charts or Shewhart charts.
+SPC charts are also known as Process Behaviour Charts, Control charts or Shewhart charts.

 ## Installation